MetaVGC logo

 Published May 31, 2026 · MetaVGC

-Mega Dragonite in Regulation M-A: stats, Multiscale, special Tailwind builds, teammates (Pelipper, Incineroar), counters (Ice, Trick Room), and its role in Pokémon Champions VGC.
+Mega Dragonite in Regulation M-A: stats Multiscale special Tailwind builds, teammates (Pelipper Incineroar), counters (Ice, Trick Room), and its role in Pokémon Champions VGC.
+Unlike the simplified mechanics in pokemon go competitive VGC demands precise team synergy and strategic depth.

 1. Statistical Analysis and Ability

-Upon Mega Evolving, Dragonite receives massive increments to its stats, becoming a dangerous mixed threat, although the current meta heavily favors a distribution focused on specific attributes.
+Upon Mega Evolving, Dragonite receives massive increments to its stats and becomes a dangerous mixed threat with exceptional damage output, although the current meta favors a distribution focused on specific attributes.
 Below are the Base Stats for Mega Dragonite:

 • HP: 91